Khalil71/Currency-converter/README.md

 allowedFloats: Number of digits allowed after decimal point
 ```

-I chose MongoDB simply because it didn't make much of a difference also it was already installed on my machine.
+I chose MongoDB over a SQL database simply because I didn't think it would make much of a difference, also it was already installed on my machine.

 ## Author